awsdocs/aws-systems-manager-user-guide/doc_source/composite-docs.md

 # Creating composite documents<a name="composite-docs"></a>

-A *composite* SSM document is a custom document that performs a series of actions by running one or more secondary SSM documents\.
+A *composite* AWS Systems Manager \(SSM\) document is a custom document that performs a series of actions by running one or more secondary SSM documents\.
 Composite documents promote *infrastructure as code* by enabling you to create a standard set of SSM documents for common tasks such as boot\-strapping software or domain\-joining instances\.
-You can then share these documents across Amazon Web Services accounts in the same AWS Region to reduce SSM document maintenance and ensure consistency\.
+You can then share these documents across AWS accounts in the same AWS Region to reduce SSM document maintenance and ensure consistency\.

 For example, you can create a composite document that performs the following actions: